 (3) The Commission may decline to offer, or may limit, the advance play option at any time.

-60. Criteria for Cash 3 prizes — 3 different digits
+60. Criteria for winning — 3 different digits

 A subscriber’s receipted ticket, or a player’s entry under Part 2 Division 5, showing a number, for the appropriate draw, with 3 different digits wins a prize (of an amount set out in Schedule 1) in the following situations —